SvetlanaPodgainova/SvetlanaPodgainova/README.md

 Frontend-developer
 ------------------

-I am studying on courses "Yandex Practicum"
+I am studying at the "Yandex Practicum" courses

 * 🌍  I'm based in Saint-Petersburg
 * ✉️  You can contact me at [spodgainova@gmail.com](mailto:spodgainova@gmail.com)